 The subsea pipeline that the applicants representative Mr. Jimmy Newman helped lay in the mid 1990's.
-See photographs in appendix X. This is a 3-inch blue HDPE pipeline encased in concrete piping.
+(See photographs in appendix).
+This is a 3-inch blue HDPE pipeline encased in concrete piping.
 Both materials are robust, and the total structure is very heavy.
-The pipeline supplies freshwater to the light house complex and other dwellings on Rock Island from Crookhaven.
+The pipeline supplies freshwater to the Light House complex and other dwellings on Rock Island from Crookhaven.
 The supply is for private dwellings and has no impact on the Light House function.
 The pipeline has now sunk deep under the silty sediment found in Crookhaven.
 Moorings or cage structure will have no impact on this pipeline.
 The pipeline can easily be identified and avoided when laying any heavy mooring structures and this would be what the applicant would propose to do when laying the mooring grids for the seaweed longlines and scallop structures.

+In Conclusion I would respectfully submit that it would be entirely appropriate that the review and renewal allowing the growing of scallops in cages on the seabed and seaweed on longlines be permitted at this site as same will have little visual impact and can be mitigated further if required , the subsea pipeline will be avoided and the proposal will not interfere with navigation and safe access to the harbour (as clearly demonstrated by the responses of the relevant statutory consultees).
+Finally, this also has the potential of year-round employment in a very peripheral area and is supported by the local community including those involved in marine leisure related activities.

+Signed by appellant: Jemmy Newman

+Date: 4/1/2020

+Please note that this form will only be accepted by REGISTERED POST or handed in to the ALAB offices

+Fees must be received by the closing date for receipt of appeals

+This notice should be completed under each heading and duly signed by the appellant and be accompanied by such documents, particulars or information relating to the appeal as the appellant considers necessary or appropriate and specifies in the Notice.

+DATA PROTECTION - the data collected for this purpose will be held by ALAB only as long as there is a business need to do so and may include publication on the ALAB website

+Extracts from Act

-In Conclusion I would respectfully submit that it would be entirely appropriate that the review and renewal allowing the growing of scallops in cages on the seabed be permitted at this site as same will have no visual impact, the subsea pipeline will be avoided and the proposal will not interfere with safe access to the the potential of year-round employment in a very peripheral area and is supported by the local communit including those involved in marine leisure related activities. ' Signed by appellant: Jumy Newmon Date: 4/1/2030 Please note that this form will only be accepted by REGISTERED POST or handed in to the ALAB offices Fees must be received by the closing date for receipt of appeals This notice should be completed under each heading and duly signed by the appellant and be accompanied by such documents, particulars or information relating to the appeal as the appellant considers necessary or appropriate and specifies in the Notice. b DATA PROTECTION - the data collected for this purpose will be held by ALAB only as long as there is a business need to do so and may include publication on the ALAB website Extracts from Act 40. -(1) A person aggrieved by a decision of the Minister on an application for an aquaculture licence or by the revocation or amendment of an aquaculture licence may, before the expiration of a period of one month beginning on the date of publication in accordance with this Act of that decision, or the notification to the person of the revocation or amendment, appeal to the Board against the decision, revocation or amendment, by serving on the Board a notice of appeal.
-The second secon (2) A notice of appeal shall be served- (a) by sending it by registered post to the Board, (b) by leaving it at the office of the Board, during normal office hours, with a person who is apparently an employee of the Board, or (c) by such other means as may be prescribed.
+- 40.-(1) A person aggrieved by a decision of the Minister on an application for an aquaculture licence or by the revocation or amendment of an aquaculture licence may, before the expiration of a period of one month beginning on the date of publication in accordance with this Act of that decision, or the notification to the person of the revocation or amendment, appeal to the Board against the decision, revocation or amendment, by serving on the Board a notice of appeal. - (2) A notice of appeal shall be served- - (a) by sending it by registered post to the Board,

-harbour (as clearly demonstrated by the responses of the relevant statutory consultees).
-Finally, this also has